-Entering her second season at UTEP, Holly Watts brings 20 years of Division I coaching experience, including lengthy stints at Arkansas (1996-2008) and with the Seminoles (2008-13), where she worked with head coach Chris Poole.
+Entering her third season at UTEP, Holly Watts brings 20 years of Division I coaching experience, including lengthy stints at Arkansas (1996-2008) and Florida State (2008-13), where she worked with head coach Chris Poole.
 Together Poole and Watts were instrumental in producing thirteen 20-win seasons in 17 years, with 13 NCAA Tournament appearances during that span.

 In her first season with the Orange and Blue, Watts led the Miners to a 9-4 home record and a bid to the Conference USA Championships.

 She guided middle blocker Xitlali Herrera to AVCA Division I All-America, AVCA All-Southwest Region first team and All-Conference USA first team honors.

 Herrera was the only C-USA middle blocker to play all six rotations.
 The senior ranked 23rd nationally, fourth in C-USA and first on the team in kills with 465 including a career high 27 against Tulsa (11/15) and Southern Miss (11/19).
 The Juarez, Mexico native tallied 29 double-digit kill performances in her last season with the Miners.
 She rates fourth all-time in program history with 1,182 kills.

 Herrera also ranked 14th in the nation, third in C-USA and first on the team in points, totaling 5.11 per set and was named C-USA Offensive Athlete of the Week after leading the team to a 3-0 victory over the Rice Owls with a match-high 12 kills, only one error and a .611 hitting percentage.
 The middle blocker topped off her career with three All-Tournament selections.